ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ### attachments Objects Array

 Ancillary documents, discussed, presented, referenced or related to the conversation may be stored in the attachments array.
+It should be noted that the Attachment Objects may not be sorted in chronological order.
+They are in the order that they were added.

 * attachments: "Attachment\[\]" (optional)